Elephant Festival

 The Elephant Festival is a festival celebrated in the city of Jaipur in Rajasthan state in India.
-The Elephant Festival begins with a beautiful procession of bedecked elephants, camels, horses and folk dancers.
-The owners proudly embellish their elephants with vibrant colours, jhool (saddle cloth) and heavy jewelry.
+The Elephant Festival begins with a procession of bedecked elephants, camels, horses and folk dancers.
+The owners embellish their elephants with vibrant colours, jhool (saddle cloth) and heavy jewelry.
 Female elephants wear anklets that tinkle as they walk.
 People perched on top of elephants sprinkle gulaal (coloured powder).
 The most beautifully decorated elephant is awarded as the winner.
 Elephant polo, elephant racing, and a game of tug-of-war between elephants and 19 people are the featured events of the festival.
 The elephants are also outfitted with ear danglers and brocade scarves to embellish their ears and necks.
 The Mahouts, who are known as the caretakers of the elephants, decorate the foreheads of the animals with head-plates as well as garnish their tusks with gold, silver bracelets and rings.
 Other events that take place during the festival include a polo match and a tug of war contest, where the strongest elephant is chosen to compete against a group of ten people.

 Although the festival is primarily based on elephants, other animals such as camels and horses also participate.